vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 All keybindings are configurable in the GUI.
 To open it, find the Autohotkey icon in the task bar hidden icons (lil ^ symbol in the system tray lower right -> green H icon) and left click or right click followed by "Edit Controls".
 Hotkeys can also be edited in hotkeys.ini directly.
 Changes made in the GUI are immediately saved/reflected in to hotkeys.ini and vice versa.

 The default Windows behavior of any keys used can be disabled in the GUI.
-This is recommended for any metakeys or keys with system functionality (e.g. shift, ctrl, tab, esc).
+This is recommended for any meta-keys or keys with system functionality (e.g. shift, ctrl, tab, esc).
 To disable default behavior, check the "Prevent Default Behavior" box in the GUI next to the appropriate hotkey.

+## Using Shift, Control, and Alt

+The GUI allows you to bind a hotkey to a meta-key combination such as Shift + W. To bind a hotkey to one of the meta-keys by itself, you must edit hotkeys.ini directly and enter either "Shift", "Ctrl", or "Alt" for the value on the appropriate line.
+To enter a meta-key combination in hotkeys.ini, precede the appropriate value with "+", "^", or "!" for Shift/Ctrl/Alt respectively (e.g., for Shift + W, enter "+w" in hotkeys.ini).

+## hotkeys.ini Index

+The numbered lines in hotkeys.ini correspond to the following buttons:

+1. Analog Up
+2. Analog Down
+3. Analog Left
+4. Analog Right
+5. ModX
+6. ModY
+7. A
+8. B
+9. L
+10. R
+11. X
+12. Y
+13. Z
+14. C-Up
+15. C-Down
+16. C-Left
+17. C-Right
+18. Light Shield
+19. Mid Shield
+20. Start
+21. D-Up
+22. D-Down
+23. D-Left
+24. D-Right
+25. Debug

 # Default Controls